paretomansmartvotesim/paretomansmartvotesim.github.io/commonground.md

  <img src="https://cdn.kapwing.com/final_5dc9d759968f590014bbe8ce_848166.jpg" alt="tier list for candy" class="picture" />
 </div>

 Pairwise rankings really give you a lot of power.
+They are used in a family of voting systems called Condorcet methods, and we'll talk about those later on their own page.

 Next, let's talk about an even simpler way to find the middle.